 - Make alt text meaningful.
-Describe the purpose of the media.
+Describe the purpose of the media and what happens when learners activate a button.
 The same content could have different purposes in different contexts, so be sure to use alt text to tell learners why it’s there.

 The following example of an informative image could be described by alt text as Smartphone displaying a skyscraper.
 It’s accurate and brief.
 But what if you’re using the same image to describe the features of a smartphone?
 In that context, the skyscraper is irrelevant.
 You’d focus on the smartphone itself since that’s its purpose—for example, Front of smartphone with 5” screen, camera, and home button.

 - Be concise.
 Aim for 150 characters or fewer.